 Research

 My dissertation tackles just this topic by focusing on democratic decline in the Information Age.
-In it, I offer some ways to try and reverse democratic decline in light of the changing social conditions presented by the Information Revolution.
+In it, I offer some ways to try and reverse democratic decline by using contemporary technology to change motivational processes in ways that facilitate democratic attitudes.
+I have placed asterisks (***) next to papers that will be a part of the dissertation.

 I am happy to share drafts of works in progress.
 Feel free to email me at lmanuali [at] umich [dot] edu for a draft.